This article was updated on July 27, 2018.

 Effective Employee Leave Communication Policies

 Breakdowns in communication surrounding employee leave can occur for a variety of reasons, particularly when the individual is preoccupied with a new child or medical issues.
-However, as HR Benefits Alert reports, more often than not it is the employers who are to blame for those breakdowns because avenues for communication are reactive and informal.
 If an employee has specific needs after returning to work, it's an employer's responsibility to provide reasonable accommodation.
 However, employees must be prepared to present a case for "undue hardship" if they request an extension of protected leave with unpaid leave or other specific accommodations.

 Your policies cannot leave any room for ambiguity between employees, management and human resources about who is responsible for communication and when it should occur.
 In addition to confirming the intended dates of employee leave, Workforce Tactix recommends inquiring about the need for possible accommodations during routine check-ins.
 By striving to keep communication open from beginning to end, carefully recording all interactions and setting clear expectations for the frequency of interactions, HR can reduce the chances they will be found liable because of communication errors.